Azure/azure-docs-powershell-azuread/azureadps-1.0/MSOnline/New-MsolUser.md

 Specifies an array of licenses to assign the user.

 >[!NOTE]
 > The **-LicenseAssignment** parameter is deprecated.
 Learn [how to assign licenses with Microsoft Graph PowerShell](/microsoft-365/enterprise/assign-licenses-to-user-accounts-with-microsoft-365-powershell).
-For additional information, see the [assignLicense](/graph/api/user-assignlicense?view=graph-rest-1.0&tabs=powershell) Graph API.
+For additional information, see the [Assign License](/graph/api/user-assignlicense?view=graph-rest-1.0&tabs=powershell) Graph API reference page.

 ```yaml
 Type: String[]